Choose a language:

 account creation shopping botAccount creation bots

-For bad actors to complete purchases, they need to use an account.
+For bad actors to complete purchases, they often need to use an account.
 Bad actors can generate a list of free emails and then use an account creation bot to generate accounts in bulk, sometimes in the hundreds or thousands.

 account takeover shopping botCredential stuffing & cracking bots